voltrue2/gracenode/README.md

 ## Installation via npm

-**NOTE:** If you are running your application as a daemon with older version of gracenode, please make sure to stop the daemon before installing the newer version.
+**NOTE:** If you are running your application as a daemon with older version of **gracenode**, please make sure to stop the daemon before installing the newer version.

 `npm install gracenode`

 ## Add gracenode as your application's dependency

-To install gracenode you can either add it to your package.json like so:
+To install **gracenode** you can either add it to your package.json like so:

 **Install From Git Repository**
 ```json